Michael Keith Smith

-Michael Keith Smith (1953 – 3 July 2010), commonly known as Mike Smith, was the founder-chairman of the Conservative Democratic Alliance, a British right-wing pressure group.
+Michael Keith Smith (1953 – 3 July 2010), was the founder-chairman of the Conservative Democratic Alliance, a British right-wing pressure group.
 He was also the successful claimant in Keith-Smith v Williams, a landmark English libel case in 2006 that confirmed that existing libel laws applied to internet discussion.
 Smith died after jumping from the keep at Portchester Castle on 3 July 2010.

 Early politics

 Mike Smith was a Chartered Surveyor.
 A member of the Conservative Party since 1970, he was Chairman of the Portsmouth South Young Conservatives 1972–76 and vice-chairman and Vice-President of the Wessex Young Conservatives between 1976–82; in 1984 he was elected President of the Portsmouth South Young Conservatives, and in the same year he stood for Portsmouth City Council.
 From 1985 to 1988 he was Vice-Chairman of Portsmouth South Conservative Association and in 1987 he was Deputy chairman.
 He gained the Conservative National Union (Wessex) Public Speaking Award for 1991.